gianlisi/reanalysisValidation/README.md

 # reanalysisValidation

-Compare timeseries of temperature from weather stations to the NCEP/NCAR reanalysis at a given location.
+Compare temperature timeseries from weather stations and the NCEP/NCAR reanalysis.

-The Global Basic Observing Network (GBON) weather station closest to the specified location is used for comparison.
+The target location is given by its latitude and longitude coordinates.
+The closest Global Basic Observing Network (GBON) weather station and reanalysis grid point are used.

+Written using node.js, python and HTML.